solo-io/unik/docs/install.md

 # Installing UniK

 #### Prerequisites:
-- [Docker](http://www.docker.com/) installed and running with at least 8GB available space for building images
+- [Docker](http://www.docker.com/) installed and running with at least 8GB available space for building images. **Note: *Docker for Mac* will not work as it does not support Linux's device mapper.
+Until we find an alternative for building disk images, if you are running Unik on OS X, you will need to use `docker-machine` (part of the Docker Toolbox for Mac).**
 - [`jq`](https://stedolan.github.io/jq/)
 - [`make`](https://www.gnu.org/software/make/)
 - [Virtualbox](https://www.virtualbox.org/) (if using the [virtualbox provider](providers/virtualbox.md))